 The Dixon House – Open for touring Tuesday through Saturday.
 See below for times.

-The George W. Dixon House was built in the early 1830s by Mr. Dixon a merchant tailor who was briefly a town commissioner.
-Dixon purchased the lot the house stands on in 1826.
-It was part of the original Tryon Palace grounds, which had been divided into building lots and sold by the state after the Palace burned in 1798.
-The Dixon lot represented a choice corner location.
-The house stands on its original foundation; it has never been moved.
+George W. Dixon built this dwelling in the early 1830s.
+Dixon was a merchant tailor who briefly served as town commissioner.
+He purchased the lot the house stands on in 1826.
+It was part of the original Tryon Palace grounds sold after the Palace burned in 1798.
+The dwelling stands on its original foundation.

 19th century Architecture